prrvchr/eMailerOOo/README.md

 Although the smtpMailerOOo extension is designed to use the Google SMTP servers (smtp.gmail.com) using the OAuth2 protocol, **it is not yet possible to connect to these SMTP servers**, the OAuth2OOo extension being not yet approved by Google.
 Thank you for your understanding and your patience.

+In the meantime, if you still want to use your Google account as sender, proceed as follows:
+- Create a connection configuration with your account of your internet access provider (for example: myaccount@att.net).
+Note the connection settings used.
+- Pass your computer in offline mode (without internet connection).
+- Create a connection configuration with your Google account and enter the connection parameters of your access provider.

 #### Account selection:

 ![smtpMailerOOo Ispdb screenshot 1](smtpMailerOOo-Ispdb1.png)